top of page

 The supreme art of war is to subdue the enemy without fighting.

-In training, this means posture, timing, and presence prevent escalation.
+In training, this means posture, timing, and presence can prevent escalation.
+In professional settings, it translates to:

-• Calm under pressure
+• Remaining calm under pressure

-• Controlled speech
+• Using controlled speech

-• Strategic silence
+• Practicing strategic silence

-• Choosing ground carefully
+• Choosing your ground carefully

 The Book of Five Rings: Control the Rhythm

 In The Book of Five Rings, Miyamoto Musashi emphasizes rhythm and adaptability.
+Change your tempo, disrupt expectations, and control engagement.
+This philosophy is pure Jeet Kune Do.

-In adult power dynamics, rhythm control means:
+In adult power dynamics, controlling rhythm means:

 • Slowing heated exchanges